ericli0208/row_health_marketing_analysis/README.md

 ### North Star Metrics
 - **Signup Rate:** The percent of people who see a campaign and subsequently sign up for a Row Health plan.
-- **Cost per Signup:** The average dollars spent in order to acquire a signup from each campaign.
+- **Cost Per Signup:** The average dollars spent in order to acquire a signup from each campaign.
 - **Click Through Rate:** The percent of people who see a campaign and click on the associated link.

 ### Key Dimensions